GabrielEValenzuela/GabrielEValenzuela/README.md

 I'm Gabriel, a computer engineer who's been journeying through the exciting realms of technology and cybersecurity.

-I’m currently working on [Wazuh](https://www.wazuh.com) and completed a diploma in cybersecurity at UP (Universidad de Palermo).
+I’m currently completed a diploma in cybersecurity at UP (Universidad de Palermo).

 I'm an educator at heart.
 I teach Operating Systems 2 at UNC, where I help students unravel the intricacies of modern computing systems.
-When I'm not in the classroom, you'll find me as a dedicated software engineer at Wazuh.
+When I'm not in the classroom, you'll find me as a dedicated software engineer at [Wazuh](https://www.wazuh.com).
 My focus?
-Crafting robust solutions in C and C++ mostly.
+Crafting robust solutions in C and C++.

 I thrive on an unending curiosity.
 Learning is my passion, and I'm constantly exploring new horizons in the ever-evolving tech landscape.
 My undergraduate thesis delved into the fascinating realm of Petri Nets.
 These mathematical models provide a unique way to analyze and visualize concurrent systems.
 In 2022, I had the honor of sharing my expertise at MeetingCpp.
 I delivered a talk on Petri Nets, exploring their applications and significance in modern computing.